CrossFit

 Founder and Head Coach

-Post- Covid refers to symptoms such as fatigue, breathlessness, muscle soreness, chest pain, difficulty concentrating, anxiety, and depression.
-These symptoms develop after acute Covid 19 and include a combination of ongoing symptomatic COVID-19 and post‑COVID-19 syndrome.[iii]
+Post COVID-19 refers to symptoms such as fatigue, breathlessness, muscle soreness, chest pain, difficulty concentrating, anxiety, and depression.
+These symptoms develop after acute COVID-19 and include a combination of ongoing symptomatic COVID-19 and post‑COVID-19 syndrome.[iii]

 Prevalence

-The prevalence of post- Covid is high.
-According to the WHO approximately 10 to 20% of people who had a Covid-19 infection experience symptoms and effects that last for at least two months.[iv]
+The prevalence of post- COVID-19 is high.
+According to the World Health Organisation (WHO) approximately 10 to 20% of people who had a Covid-19 infection experience symptoms and effects that last for at least two months.[iv]
 Other studies show a far higher prevalence rate.[v]

 Active disease